PerfectoMobileSA/PerfectoDetoxSample/README.md

-How to make `demo-react-native` project run on Perfecto cloud (Android)
+How to make `PerfectoDetoxSample` project run on Perfecto cloud (Android)
 -----------------------------------------------------

-modified content to add to vanilla project (`demo-react-native` example) is highlighted.

 **add to package.json:**

-mocha-jenkins-reporter:
-for test result xml creation.

 <pre>
 "devDependencies": {
     "detox": "^7.2.0",
     "mocha": "^4.0.1",
-    <b>"mocha-jenkins-reporter": "0.4.2"</b>
   },
 </pre>